The Fragility of Optimized Bandit Algorithms: Proofs for Section

+Let $\nu$ consist of two Gaussian reward distributions with variance $\sigma_0^2$, and $\mu_1$ and $\mu_2$ as the means for arms 1 and 2, respectively.
+Without loss of generality, suppose that $\mu_1 > \mu_2$ (i.e., $r(i) = i$ for $i=1,2$).
+We again use Lemma \ref{lem2} with $g(t) = \log^{1+\gamma}(t)$.
+In the context of part (i) of Lemma \ref{lem2}, the proof of the lower bound part for (\ref{wrongdistributionratio}) follows from Theorem \ref{gartnerellis} (which uses Lemma \ref{stronglaw}).
+In the context of part (ii) of Lemma \ref{lem2}, the upper bound part:

-follows from the proof of the upper bound part of Theorem \ref{generalupperbound}.
-However, in the Gaussian setting, the proof is substantially simpler, and so for future reference, we provide it below.
-The uniformity over $x$ follows by the monotonicity of $x \mapsto \log \P_{\nu \pi}(N_2(T) \ge x)/\log(x)$ for fixed $T$ and $x > 1$.
+actually follows from the proof of the upper bound part of Theorem \ref{generalupperbound}.
+In the Gaussian setting, the proof is substantially simpler, and so for future reference, we provide it below.
+The uniform convergence result then follows from part (iii) of Lemma \ref{lem2}. \halmos \endproof